OpenResearchInstitute/documents/Remote_Labs/Working-With-FPGAs.md

 ```
 When running the petalinux-config --get-hw-description=<path to xsa file>, a configuration menu will come up.
 Go to Yocto Settings->User layers and add the meta-adi-xilinx and meta-adi-core layers.
 These are from the meta-adi directory clone.
 Add core first, and xilinx second.
 Use an absolute path, not one starting with a tilde (~).
 Then hit SAVE and take the default location.
 Go to DTG Settings and set MACHINE_NAME to `zc706`.

+If you want the target to have its official fixed IP address, and you should, in petalinux-config go to `Subsystem AUTO Hardware Settings` and choose `Ethernet Settings`.
+Deselect `Obtain IP address automatically` by cursoring to it and hitting the space bar.
+Then set the `Static IP address` to `10.73.1.9`, the `Static IP netmask` to `255.255.255.0`, and the `Static IP gateway` to `10.73.1.1`.
+Hit SAVE and take the default location.

 Expect to see something like this:

 ```